"The Sacred Art of Blooming" - 12/04/25

 When the grounds bloom, they are preparing to receive the full pour.
 Without that expansion, the water would merely channel through the path of least resistance, bypassing the richness entirely.
 Advent slows the pour of our lives.
 It asks the heart to expand, to release the stale air of anxiety and urgent rushing, and to simply sit with the moisture of grace.
 It is in this stillness that the soul becomes porous enough to absorb the mystery of the Incarnation.

 The waiting is not a barrier to the blessing.
 The waiting is the vessel for the blessing.
-Just as the finest cup requires the discipline of the bloom or the low, steady heat of the stove, the encounter with the Divine requires a spirit willing to tarry in the silence.
+Just as the finest cup requires the discipline of the bloom, the encounter with the Divine requires a spirit willing to tarry in the silence.
 Here, in the first week of Advent, the invitation is not to speed toward Bethlehem but to stand still in the wilderness, watching, expanding, and brewing a hope that is rich, deep, and fully awakened.

 Prayer